op07n/XiaomiADBFastbootTools/README.md

     * **A:** No, you are free to install updates without the fear of bricking your device or losing data.

+* **Q:** Why does the Uninstaller hang on some apps?

+    * **A:** There are many factory apps Global MIUI doesn't let you uninstall but China MIUI does.
+If you try to uninstall such an app, the tool will hang.
+Disconnect your device, uninstall the app then connect and load your device again to proceed.

 * **Q:** How do I regain uninstalled system apps?

-    * **A:** Since apps get uninstalled rather than disabled, you need to factory reset your device to get them back.
+    * **A:** When you uninstall apps, you erase them from `/data` so you need to factory reset (wipe data) to make your device reinstall them (from `/system`).

 * **Q:** The tool is called Xiaomi ADB/Fastboot Tools.
 Does that mean it only works with Xiaomi devices?

-    * **A:** Well, ADB and Fastboot are universal interfaces for Android devices but some of the algorithms and methods used in the app are Xiaomi specific, so yes.
+    * **A:** ADB and Fastboot are universal interfaces for Android devices but some of the algorithms and methods used in the app are specific to Xiaomi devices, so yes.

 * **Q:** Does this replace MiFlash or MiUnlock?